blairanderson/serverlessconsultants/plugins/serverless-sqs-fifo.md

 title: Serverless Sqs Fifo
 repo: vortarian/serverless-sqs-fifo
 homepage: 'https://github.com/vortarian/serverless-sqs-fifo'
-description: "A serverless plugin to handle creation of sqs fifo queue's in aws (stop-gap)"
+description: 'A serverless plugin to handle creation of sqs fifo queue's in aws (stop-gap)'
 stars: 4
 stars_trend:
 stars_diff: 0
 forks: 1
 forks_trend:
 forks_diff: 0
 watchers: 4
 issues: 3
 issues_trend:
 issues_diff: 0
 ---

 # serverless-sqs-fifo

 ## Summary
 Setups up SQS fifo queues - at the time of this writing cloud formation does not support them, so serverless does not support them.
 This is considered a stop gap until cloudformation provides support.

 ## Usage
 Add the yaml to create the queues in custom.sqs.queues, then reference the queue arn & url via the <logical_name>.<url|arn>, as below with `custom.sqs.queues.deaLetterQueue.arn`, `custom.sqs.queues.deaLetterQueue.url`, `custom.sqs.queues.applicationQueue.arn`, `custom.sqs.queues.applicationQueue.url`.
 The queue's are created in the order they are specified and deleted in the reverse order they are specified.
 This is important for depdenencies.
 The below example includes a modified s3 crypt mod from github.com/vortarian/serverless-crypt

 ```
 plugins: